ajitagupta/howtoacethebehavioralinterview/README.md

 ## I) You
 ### 1. Background
 As an introduction, learn to narrate a different version of your CV and career path.
 - Where do you come from?
+Talk about your country of origin, current residence, educational background and how you are different.
 - What motivated you to study course Y?
+E.g. peer group, opportunities, interest, role model.
 - What were your most important career decisions?
+E.g. Postgraduation, first job, first client, entrepreneurship, Ph.D., MBA.
 - What is your level of proficiency in technology T, programming language L and consulting for industry I?
 Do you have any relevant certifications?
 - What do you do in your free time?